tomwassenberg/certbot-ocsp-fetcher/README.md

 # certbot-ocsp-fetcher
 `certbot-ocsp-fetcher` helps you setup OCSP stapling in nginx.
-It fetches and saves OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
-This primes the OCSP cache of nginx, which is needed because of nginx's flawed implementation (see bug [#812]).
+The tool primes nginx's OCSP cache to work around nginx's flawed OCSP stapling implementation (see bug [#812]).
+The tool does this by fetching and saving OCSP responses for TLS certificates issued with [Certbot].

-In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx, for which you can take a look at [Mozilla's SSL Configuration Generator] for instance.
+In order for all this to be useful, you should know how to set up OCSP stapling in nginx.
+For this, you can take a look at [Mozilla's SSL Configuration Generator] for instance.
 If you use Certbot's `nginx` plugin, you can also add the `--staple-ocsp` flag to your `certbot --nginx` command(s) to configure OCSP stapling.

-The script works by utilizing the OCSP Responder URL embedded in a certificate, and saving the OCSP responses in staple files that can be referenced in the nginx configurations of the websites that use the certificates.
-The script can behave in two ways:
+The tool works by utilizing the OCSP Responder URL embedded in a certificate and saving the OCSP responses in staple files.
+These staple files can be referenced in the nginx configurations of the websites that use the certificates.
+The tool can behave in two ways:

-  - When this script is invoked by Certbot as a deploy/renew hook, it ensures an up-to-date OCSP staple file is present on disk for the specific certificate that was issued using Certbot.
+- Certbot can invoke the tool as a deploy/renew hook (possible in Certbot
+  >=0.17.0).
+In this case, the tool ensures an up-to-date OCSP staple file is present on disk for the specific certificate that was issued using Certbot.

-  - When not invoked by Certbot, the script cycles through all sites that have a certificate lineage in Certbot's folder, and ensures an up-to-date OCSP staple file is present on disk.
+- You can invoke the tool directly.
+In this case, the tool cycles through all sites that have a certificate lineage in Certbot's folder and ensures an up-to-date OCSP staple file is present on disk.

-The use of this script makes sure OCSP stapling in nginx works reliably, which makes e.g. the adoption of [OCSP Must-Staple] possible.
+The use of this tool makes sure OCSP stapling in nginx works reliably.
+As a consequence, this allows you to use [OCSP Must-Staple].

 ## Dependencies
 - Bash 4.3+